 In your education history, only add your most recent education.
 If you have at least a few years of work experience, then your focus should be on the skills that you possess, what you have accomplished so far, and how you can use that to help your future employer.
 Not listing your entire educational history.

 #3 - Bullets in your resume

-If you've listed all your jobs, education, skills, tasks, and duties, the reader will not know where to look for critical information.
+If you've listed all your jobs, education, skills, tasks, and duties, the reader will also not know where to look for critical information required for the role.

 Always ask yourself: would this information be relevant for my future employer?

 The employer is always looking for the most ideal candidate to fit the role.
 The recruiter’s job is to filter out the irrelevant candidates, therefore it's very important to always think about relevancy for the role.
 Look at the job ad, what are they looking for?
 Do you have most of those skills and requirements?
 Then use those same terms in your resume.